jekeam/todowoo/README.md

 The window contains fields for title, description, priority selection, saving and returning to the main menu.
 There is a limit on the number of characters on the field for entering the name, if the number of characters entered matches the maximum number, are checked using the max_length attribute.
 In the modal window, the user has a warning label for the maximum number of input characters.
-The project was implemented using caching, in my case "Redis", also for convenience, the tool "Django-Toolbar" was used, object-oriented programming, framework Django, HTML, CSS, Python, SqLite(default), TestCase.

 1. - Modal window for creating a task.
 The “Save” button, if all fields are filled, calls the createtodo () function in which the markup of the task is generated with all the entered values and